ayushkeshri01/FlipClip/README.md

 This code can be executed by using the Menu.java file in the src folder.
 A GUI window will open showing two options.

-- `Create' : Where we would be shown our IP which the remote side has to enter.
+- `Create` : Where we would be shown our IP which the remote side has to enter.
 - `Join` : Where we have to enter the IP of the other computer.

 Once connected the clipboards will be synced once anything is copied in either of the two computers.